Ecommerce Conversion Rates Statistics You Need to See

 You must consider that conversion rates can highly differ based on country.
 For example, the conversion rate you’d expect from the Netherlands would be very different from that of the US.

-This difference stem from many factors, including:
+This difference stems from many factors, including:

 • Logistics and distribution